mirzaakhena/gogen/README.md

 or just simply delete the mock/ folder and call the `gogen test CreteOrder` again.

 ## 4. Create datasource for your usecase

+Datasource is the implemetor of your outport.
+You need to define where is your datasource.
+You can give any datasource name you like.
+For the example you just want to hardcode any data for your apps.
+You can simply create the "hardcode" datasource version.
+Maybe you want to experiment with just simple database with SQLite for testing purpose, you can create the "testing" datasource version.
+For now, we will try to generate code for "production" datasource version.

 ```
 gogen datasource production CreateOrder
 ```